 Home users

 A casual, home laptop user who only uses their device for online shopping, streaming, and writing emails doesn't need a high-powered, expensive laptop.
-This kind of user can confidently spend less money on a laptop and as long as it's taken care of, it will last them 3-5 years or even longer.
+This kind of user can confidently spend less money on a laptop, and as long as it's taken care of, it'll last them 4-5 years or even longer.

 Just like your washing machine or air conditioner, care and maintenance play a big role in determining how long a laptop will last.
-By regularly checking the health of your laptop and doing some basic caretaking, you can keep it working better for longer.
 From software checkups to creating a safe workspace, we've broken down the best tips for laptop maintenance for you.

 Operating system updates

-Every few years, a manufacturer will release a new OS, or operating system, for their laptops and devices.
+Every few years, a manufacturer will release a new operating system, for their laptops and devices.
 These new updates usually have improved software and security, plus access to the latest programs and apps.
-If you want to use your laptop for a long time, it's important to know how OS updates affect a laptop over time.
+If you want to use your laptop for a long time, it's important to know how operating system updates affect a laptop over time.

 Because software is constantly evolving, new updates will always require more power from the device.
-When installing an OS update on a newer laptop, you probably won't notice a difference in the speed or battery life because it's new and still has the bandwidth to handle the updates.
-But as laptops age, they don't always have the power required to run the new updates, and attempting to install them will result in malfunctions and a significant slowdown.
-Because of this, when a device is around 8-10 years old, new updates may become “unsupported."
-This means that the manufacturer knows the device won't be able to handle running it and you won't be able to install the update.
+When installing an operating system update on a newer laptop, you probably won't notice a difference in the speed or battery life because it's new and still has the bandwidth to handle the updates.
+But as laptops age, they don't always have the power needed to run the new updates, and attempting to install software updates on your laptop will result in malfunctions and a significant slowdown.

 If you want your laptop to last a long time, it's important to regularly check for and prevent viruses and malware.
-There's nothing that will shorten a laptop's lifespan faster than a virus turning it into a glorified paperweight.
+There's nothing that'll shorten a laptop's lifespan faster than a virus.

 As our technology gets smarter every day, so do cybercriminals.
-They are constantly finding more ways to crack into our devices and get their hands on our personal information, like phishing emails.
-Some of these viruses and malware are designed to damage your computer's programs, files, and hard drive, rendering them useless to you.
-Antivirus software is affordable (sometimes even free), easy to use, and will check your laptop daily for any signs of viruses or malware that would harm your device.
+They're constantly finding more ways to crack into our devices and get their hands on our personal information.
+(One common tactic: phishing emails) Some of these viruses and malware are designed to damage your computer's programs, files, and hard drive, rendering them useless.
+Antivirus software is affordable (sometimes even free), easy to use, and will check your laptop daily for any signs of viruses or malware that could harm your device.

 Liquid spills and your laptop

-Laptops and liquids of any kind simply do not mix.
-The inner components of a laptop are very delicate and fluids can wreak serious havoc if they get inside.
-Water can quickly form corrosion and damage crucial components.
-Other liquids, like soda and coffee, can leave behind residue that causes short circuits.
-Once a laptop's motherboard or key components have liquid damage, no amount of repair can bring them back.
-So if you want your laptop to last you a long time, keep it away from any exposure to moisture or liquids.
+Laptops and liquids of any kind simply don't mix.
+The inner components of a laptop are delicate, and fluids can wreak serious havoc if they get inside.
+Water can quickly corrode and damage crucial components.
+Other liquids, like soda and coffee, can leave behind a residue that causes short circuits.
+Once a laptop's motherboard or key components are exposed to liquid, speed is key—take it to a laptop expert as soon as possible to have the damage assessed.
+If you want your laptop to last you a long time, keep it away from any exposure to moisture or liquids.

 Pets and dusty environments